RadMousa/RadwaMo-Data-Analysis-Portfolio/README.md

-# RadwaMo-Data-Analysis-Portfolio
+# Data Analysis Portfolio

-Hi my name is Radwa,
+Hi, my name is Radwa.

-this is a data analysis portfolio of projects, that I built during my level 3 data analysis bootcamp.
-It demonstrates skills in data cleaning, analysis and visulisation using Excel, SQL, PowerBi, Tableau and Python.
+This is my data analysis portfolio, featuring projects I completed during my Level 3 Data Analysis Bootcamp.
+Throughout these projects, I developed practical experience in data cleaning, analysis, and visualisation using tools including Excel, SQL, Power BI, Tableau, and Python.

+The projects in this portfolio demonstrate my ability to work with data, identify patterns and trends, and create clear visualisations to help communicate insights and support decision-making.

 <br>